-This one pan chicken skillet recipe is a weeknight dinner lifesaver!
-With just a handful of ingredients and in less than 20 minutes, you are left with perfectly glazed honey lemon chicken that is moist, tender and bursting with flavor.
+This one-pan chicken skillet is a lifesaver on busy weeknights!
+With just a handful of ingredients and in less than 20 minutes, the chicken cooks up beautifully in a delicious honey lemon sauce.

 I am telling you, between the tender chicken cutlets and the sweet and tangy honey glaze, this chicken meal is one you will be putting on repeat as well!
-It is a meal that beats ANY take-out meal.
-And with one dish to clean up after dinner–there is NO excuse not to try this chicken recipe.
+And with one dish to clean up after dinner--there is NO excuse not to try this easy chicken recipe.

-- Lemon: Do not use jarred lemon juice–fresh lemon juice is a must for the sauce.
-You can omit topping the chicken with fresh lemon slices if desired.
-It makes for a beautiful presentation and adds a bit more flavor, but is not crucial to this recipe.
+- Lemon: Do not use jarred lemon juice--fresh lemon juice is a must for the sauce.
+It makes for a beautiful presentation to add sliced lemon to the chicken skillet as well, but it is not crucial to this recipe.

 How to Make Honey Lemon Chicken

-This recipe calls for thin chicken cutlets.
-However, chicken breast cutlets can be pricey.
-You can save money by making your own chicken cutlets.
-To do this, use a sharp fillet knife to slice the chicken breast horizontally into two even pieces.
+- Money-Saving Tip: Chicken breasts are much more affordable than purchasing chicken cutlets.
+You can prepare your own chicken cutlets using chicken breasts by using a sharp fillet knife to slice the chicken breast horizontally into two even pieces.
 Place the sliced chicken breast between two slices of plastic wrap and then pound with a meat mallet.
 For more help, watch the video on how to make chicken breast cutlets out of chicken breasts here.

-I do recommend using a nonstick skillet for easier clean up and less risk of burning the sauce.
-The honey in the sauce is a bit sticky and high in sugar and can burn quickly if not watched carefully–I never have an issue in a non-stick pan.
+- Saute Pan: I do recommend using a nonstick skillet for easier cleanup and less risk of burning the sauce.
+The honey in the sauce is a bit sticky and high in sugar and can burn quickly if not watched carefully--I never have an issue in a non-stick pan.

 More Simple Chicken Recipes